 “I’ve been trying to get rid of Rose all week!”
 Helen said.
 “She’ll be out back for hours digging in her garden.
 Come help me roll a joint.”

 “Shit,” Da’Quarius said.
 “You can’t even roll your own joints?”

 “I”m an old lady,” Helen said.
-“I don’t move like I used to.
+“My fingers don’t move like they used to.
 Can you roll one for me?
 Then you can go.”

 “I can try,” Da’Quarius said with a shrug.
 Da’Quarius sat at the table next to Helen and quickly rolled a joint with practiced dexterity.
 Before Helen could say anything about it, Da’Quarius had a perfectly rolled joint between his two fingers for Helen.

-“Thanks, kid,” Helen said trying to light it.
-He glaucoma was getting so bad she was having trouble.
+“Thanks, kid,” Helen said, trying to light it.
+Her glaucoma was so bad she was having trouble.

 “Let me help,” Da’Quarius said.
 He held the lighter for Helen and he lit the joint.
 She breathed in deep and exhaled a long stream of smoke.

 “Shit,” she said.
 “When my lungs were younger I could hold that in for a good two minutes.
 I know I give you shit, Da’Quarius, but you’re a good kid.
 I’m glad we took you in.”

 “You just started dat joint, and you alredy gettin’ all lovey on me,” Da’Quarius said, laughing.